Christian Reformed Churches: History

 The original name of the church was Christian Reformed Church in the Netherlands (Christelijke Gereformeerde Kerk in Nederland, CGKN).
-The church was formed in 1869 by the merger of two churches, the Reformed Churches under the Cross and the Separated Christian Congregations, both separated from the Dutch Reformed Church in 1834; an event known as the Afscheiding.
+The church was formed in 1869 by the merger of two churches, the Reformed Churches under the Cross and the Separated Christian Congregations, which both separated from the Dutch Reformed Church in 1834; an event known as the Afscheiding.
 Most of the CGKN merged into the Reformed Churches in the Netherlands in 1892; a small part remained independent, and carried this name until it was renamed in 1947 to Christian Reformed Churches.

 At the first Synod eight congregations were represented.
 A Theological Seminary was opened in The Hague and later was moved to Apeldoorn in 1919.
 Since then the churches grew steadily till 1985, when membership was 75,000, and today membership fluctuates around this number.
-It has 11 classes.
+It has 13 classes.
+At the beginning of 2022, there were 181 local congregations.
 The church withdrew from the Reformed Ecumenical Council in 1989, and joined the International Conference of Reformed Churches in 1995.

 It has a theological institute in Apeldoorn, the Theological University of Apeldoorn.
 It offers the Bachelor of Theology and the Master of Divinity.
+There are two masters.
+One of the master's programs is designed for men who want to become a minister, the other has a broader design.